Have you ever thought about writing a best selling book that will sell beyond your circle of friends, family members and a few acquaintances?

 Majority of self-published authors are not interested in researching about the niche they want to write about or getting to know whether there are a handful of potential readers with interest in topics that relates to that niche.

-This is very wrong because, when it comes to books that sell online, all niches are not the same.
+This is very wrong because, when it comes to books that sell online, or publishing a best seller, all niches are not the same.
 That is the truth most publishing gurus will never tell you.

 So many times, there are a lot of over saturated niches with too many established experts out there writing about closely related topics in that niche.